reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 image:
     auto: 0090-404
 ---

+ElastiCache is a fully managed caching service available in AWS Cloud.

-[Spring Cloud AWS](https://docs.awspring.io/spring-cloud-aws/docs/current/reference/html/index.html) helps us in simplifying the communication of our Spring Boot application with AWS resources.
+[Spring Cloud AWS](https://docs.awspring.io/spring-cloud-aws/docs/current/reference/html/index.html) helps us to simplify the communication of Spring Boot application with AWS services.
 From taking care of security to autoconfiguring the beans required for the communication, it takes care of a lot of essential steps.

 Currently, Spring Cloud AWS provides support for services such as S3, SES, SNS, RDS, and ElastiCache.
 In this article, we will look at how we can use it